The Concentration of Poverty Is a Growing Rural Problem

 The American Community Survey (ACS) is an ongoing data collection effort that replaces data previously collected by the decennial census long form.
 Two key differences exist between the decennial census and the ACS that could affect poverty comparisons: (1) the decennial census is a point-in-time survey that measures income in the year prior to the census, whereas the ACS is a rolling survey that measures income in the last 12 months; and (2) the ACS surveys a significantly smaller sample of the U.S. population than the census.
 Therefore, to produce statistically reliable estimates for small geographic areas and populations, 5 years of data must be pooled.
 More information on making poverty comparisons using the ACS can be found on the Census website.

-Rural Poverty & Well-being , by Tracey Farrigan, USDA, Economic Research Service, February 2019
+Rural Poverty & Well-Being , by Tracey Farrigan, USDA, Economic Research Service, March 2019